 How Library Of Congress Classification System Works

 Books in the Atlanta Technical College Library Congress Call Numbers.
 Each letter or two letter combination represents a subject area.
-To find the call number of a book, use the Online Public Access Catalog (OPAC) on campus or off campus at this web site.
+To find the call number of a book, use the Library Catalog Primo.

 - AE: Encyclopedias